music-encoding/guidelines/_guidelines-v4/03-metadata/04-meifile/01-headerfiledescription/01-headereditionstmt.md

 version: "v4"
 ---

-The {% include link elem="editionStmt" %} element is the second component of the {% include link elem="fileDesc" %} element.
+The {% include link elem="editionStmt" %} element is the second component of the {% include link elem="fileDesc" %} element, following the mandatory {% include link elem="titleStmt" %}.
 It is optional but recommended when applicable.

 {% include desc elem="editionStmt" %}